tingyumao/ecbm4040/setup/tutorial.md

 5. Connect your local machine to the google instance.

     First, download and install [google cloud SDK](https://cloud.google.com/sdk/).
 Then open your Google Cloud SDK console and initialize your gcloud account.
 Here the information like zone or project id should conform  with your previous setting.
+This step is only for first-time configuration.

     ```
     gcloud init